kolsquare-org/sidekiq-paquet/README.md

 # Sidekiq::Paquet

-Instead of enqueueing and processing jobs one at a time, enqueue them one by one process them in bulk.
+Instead of enqueueing and processing jobs one at a time, enqueue them one by one and process them in bulk.
 Useful for grouping background API calls or intensive database inserts coming from multiple sources.

 ## Installation